-On initial start-up, set the engine speed at the half-throttle position.
-Turn the keyswitch on the control box to the "START" position until the engine starts.
-Release the key and the switch will return to the "RUN" position.
+On initial start-up, set the engine speed at in the half-throttle position.
+Turn the keyswitch to 'MANU-AL'.
 After the engine starts and the unit is fully primed, adjust the engine RPM until the desired flow rate is achieved.